Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 Fu Manchu captures Carl and plans to kill him with a bite to the lips from one of the venomous snakes, which we are told will kill a man directly, but Carl escapes as heroes tend to do, and Fu Manchu also seems to escape, as he always does, so he can come back in another movie.

 The movie was shot in Spain and Rio de Janeiro, so the snakes used could be old world or new world.
-I didn't recognize any of them other than the boa constrictor and what might be Brazilian rainbow boas.
+The lighting and focus are poor, so I can't identify any of them other than the boa constrictor and what might be Brazilian rainbow boas.